innoq/feedworker/README.md

               :conn-timeout 2000
               :socket-timeout 2000}}

+All durations are given in milliseconds.
 The actuall processing of each feed entry is done by the given handler (here: notify-mentions-via-naveed).
 It's a function of three arguments:

 * A single feed entry as parsed by [feedparser-clj](https://github.com/scsibug/feedparser-clj).
 * The ID of the worker (e.g. :statuses-mentions).
 * The entire configuration.

+Paginated feeds are not properly supported, yet.

 ## License